 6.14.5 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.

 Use an implementation that checks whether a pointer is used that designates a memory location that has already been freed.